abdelaziz-mahdy/pytorch_lite/README.md

 #References
-- code used the samme strucute as the package https://pub.dev/packages/pytorch_mobile
+- Code used the same strucute as the package https://pub.dev/packages/pytorch_mobile
-- while using the updated code from https://github.com/pytorch/android-demo-app
+- While using the updated code from https://github.com/pytorch/android-demo-app